Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/macros.md

 So, I promised silly, lets write our own DSL... a Brain Fudge interpreter.

-The programming language Brain Fudge (which is not actually called Brain Fudge) was created by Urban Müller in 1993.
+The programming language Brain Fudge (which is not in fact called Brain Fudge) was created by Urban Müller in 1993.
 The language is what's known as an "esoteric" language which is, generally, a fully functional language that you would never actually want to use.
 Often they're considered jokes, but Brain Fudge actually lets us write real programs with just eight instructions.
-This makes it (almost, foreshadowing again) ideal for creating a full DSL with little effort.
+This makes it ideal for creating a full DSL with little effort.

-The language operates on theoretically infinite array sequential memory initialised to `0`.
+The language operates on theoretically infinite sequential memory initialised to `0`.
 You start with a pointer pointing to the first cell in memory and then process instructions that allow you to move the pointer, modify the data at that point in memory and either output or input data at the current pointer location.